clewisdavis/The-Joy-of-React/course-notes.md

 ```

 - Solution:
-- ℹ️ You can write as a seperate function, especially is you have multiple expressions inside your function.
+- ℹ️ You can write as a separate function, especially is you have multiple expressions inside your function.

 ```JAVASCRIPT
 import React from 'react';